typescript-entity/typescript-entity/README.md

 // Name is a string and is required and must have a normalizer function defined type NameConfig = StringConfigFactory<false, false, false, true>;

-// Username is a string computed from their Name type UsernameConfig = FnConfigFactory<string>;
+// Username is a string which is simply the lowercase form of Name type UsernameConfig = FnConfigFactory<string>;

 // Smelly is a boolean and is required but hidden